aarmora/jordan-scrapes-secretary-of-states/src/alabama/readme.md

 This package has some sample code getting data from the [Alabama Secretary of Search Business Search](https://www.sos.alabama.gov/government-records/business-entity-records).

-A simple search and scrape of Alabama businesses using *FIX* incrementing ids to get the most recently registered businesses.
+A simple search and scrape of Alabama businesses using incrementing ids to get the most recently registered businesses.

 ## Getting Started